Shoe print made of paint offers clue on who vandalized golf course in Palm City

 PALM CITY, Fla. — An investigation is underway to find who painted swastikas, racist messages and other graphic images at the Martin Downs Country Club, a Black-owned golf course in Martin County.

-"It's just a vile, vile act, we're not going to tolerate that here in Martin County," Lt.
-Yesenia Carde with MCSO said.
+"It's just a vile, vile act.
+We're not going to tolerate that here in Martin County," Martin County Sheriff's Office Lt.
+Yesenia Carde said.

 News of the graffiti has left some concerning, including Jimmy Smith, the Martin County NAACP president.